 The Heterick Memorial Library (1968), the University’s main library, provides individual study carrels, study rooms, special collections and a conference room.
 A third floor was added and extensive remodeling was completed in 2000.
 In 2005, the Spar/Wintzer Music Media Center opened on the first floor.

 McIntosh Center (1959) provides a center for student activities, both social and extracurricular, for the University community and for public organizations.
 The Information Desk provides a central location for students and campus guests to obtain general assistance.
-The student dining room, the faculty staff dining room, and White Bear Inn provide meals and snacks for students and the general public.
-The building includes a centralized mail room, informal lounge, conference rooms, a general activities room and formal ballroom.
+The student dining room, Polar Espresso Coffee Kiosk, and WOW provide meals and snacks for students and the general public.
+The building includes a centralized mail room, informal main lounge, conference rooms, a general activities room, a formal ballroom, the Bear Cave multi-purpose recreation space, and Klondike's complementing the WOW Wingery and Grill..
 The University bookstore and offices of the vice president for student affairs are located on the first floor of McIntosh Center.
 The second floor houses the Polar Careers office.
 The offices of the student newspaper, The Northern Review, are located on the lower level of the building.

 Weber Hall (1956) contains the admissions, international admissions and financial aid offices.
 A new wing and renovations (2007) provide space for the expanding admissions and financial aid staff plus international admissions.